 - (Optional) Reporting suggestion information as defined in clause 5.8.2.17 applicable to Target of the reporting to reduce the UPF performance impacts.

 - (Optional) Indication of QoS Flow associated with the default QoS Rule (see clause 4.15.4.5.1 of TS 23.502 [3]).
-The UPF shall forward this indication, that the QoS monitoring report is for the QoS Flow associated with the default QoS Rule, in the Nupf_EventExposure_Notify service operation when sending reports.The UPF shall send the QoS Monitoring Report as follows:
+The UPF shall forward this indication, that the QoS monitoring report is for the QoS Flow associated with the default QoS Rule, in the Nupf_EventExposure_Notify service operation when sending reports.

+- (Optional) Remaining data reporting indication indicating that the UPF should report remaining data (in a notification) to the consumer at N4 session release. as described 4.15.4.5 of TS 23.502 [3].

+The UPF shall send the QoS Monitoring Report as follows:

 - when the UPF sends reports to the SMF, the UPF shall use QoS Monitoring Reports as described in clause 5.8.5.12; and/or